Volume 14, Issue 1 (January & February-In Press 2023) BCN 2023, 14(1): 0-0 | Back to browse issues page

 Abstract:

-Background: We earlier reported that datumetine possesses binding affinity with NMDAR and that 14-day exposure to datumetine altered NMDAR signalling by mimicking glutamate toxicity.
+Introduction: We previously reported that datumetine possesses binding affinity with N-methyl-D-aspartate receptor (NMDAR) and that 14-day exposure to datumetine altered NMDAR signaling by mimicking glutamate toxicity.
 Here, we investigated the potential neuroprotective effect of a single shot of a low dose of datumetine administration in BALB/c mice.

 Type of Study: Original | Subject: Behavioral Neuroscience